axd1967/lander/README.md

 ### DONE

 - bug: CSM distance
+- impr: CSM phase
+- fast forward while on surface?
+- time reset only in 'B'
+- bug: wrong repositioning when preparing ascent

 ### BUSY

-- impr: CSM phase

 ### TODO

-- fast forward while on surface?
 - use same variables in all versions
 - review units? (use US system?)
 - raise CSM orbit for ascent